esridc/e2e-testing-workshop/3-agenda-page/README.md

 ![Overview Navigation](./images/overview-menu.png)

-To suprisingly, the DOM is somewhat complicated - the link we want to click is shown below
+Suprisingly, the DOM is somewhat complicated - the link we want to click is shown below.

 ![Overview Navigation](./images/overview-nav-dom.png)

 What's more, that element is not even visible, until we click on the `Agenda` - so this will be a two step process.

 1) locate and click the Agenda link
 2) locate and click the Workshops link